Craving Calm? Light Gray Kitchen Cabinets Is the Way to Go

 White sometimes feels too stark.
 Black can be too bold.
-To quote the philosopher Goldilocks, light grey kitchen cabinets are just right—an ideal middle-ground neutral that, when done correctly, manages to be both statement-making and soothing.”.
-Part of this comes down to picking the best paint shade, but a lot of it is also in the cupboard design itself: Switch up plain flat fronts to keep the palette from looking too pared back.
+To quote the philosopher Goldilocks, light gray kitchen cabinets are just right—an ideal middle-ground neutral that, when done correctly, manages to be both statement making and soothing.
+Part of this comes down to picking the best paint shade, but a lot of it is also in the cupboard design itself: Switch up plain flat fronts to keep the palette from looking too pared back, for instance.

 The Beaded Cabinets

-Essentially shiplap cupboards, this style works with light grey paint because there’s already a lot going on texture-wise—it’s okay to keep the color on the simple side.
+Essentially shiplap cupboards, this style works with light gray paint because there’s already a lot going on texture-wise—it’s okay to keep the color on the subdued side.
 Tracy Pumilia paired hers with sleek matte black hardware for a high-contrast moment that matches the clean lines of the doors.
-Or, take a page from Studio McGee’s book and make the cool tone your statement color.
-Slick marble counters (try contact paper if you’re in a rental) and subway tiles brighten up the base.

 The Glass Cabinets

-An easy way to drive the farmhouse look home?
-Pit your grey-framed translucent fronts against vintage-inspired face frame hinges, as seen in this floor-to-ceiling charmer by Sabbe Interior Design.
-For an unexpected take on two-tone, ditch the color-blocking and go with raw wood lower cabinets.
-In this room by Naked Kitchens, the hardwood extends to the backing in the glass uppers—here, the paint works as a highlighter.
+For an unexpected take on two-tone, ditch the color-blocking and go with raw-wood lower cabinets.
+In this room by Naked Kitchens, the hardwood extends to the backing in the glass uppers—here the paint works as a highlighter.

 The Shaker Cabinets